GregSom-MSc/GregSom-MSc.github.io/index.md

 <h2> Samuel here, 来てくれて感謝する! </h2>

-I'm an Economist and Financial Analyst with a strong passion for data science and technology, driven by curiosity and a commitment to innovation, sustainability, and simple yet impactful solutions. <br>
+I'm an Economist and Financial Analyst with a strong passion for data science and technology, driven by curiosity and a commitment to innovation, sustainability, and simple yet impactful solutions. <br><br>

 My work and research focuses on predictive modeling with machine learning, big data analytics, and AI financial market solutions.
 I love to apply these skills within the private financial sector, whether in research or hands-on roles.

 <h2>Beyond Work </h2>

 My life is all about exploring new ideas, running, savouring a wee cup o’ coffee, and diving into interesting stories, curious facts and nice music.
-I actively engage in private consulting (<a href="https://GregSom-MSc.github.io/contact">feel free to reach out</a>) and new entrepreneurial adventures.
+I actively engage in private consulting (<a href="https://GregSom-MSc.github.io/contact">feel free to reach out</a>) and new entrepreneurial adventures. <br><br>

 I especially enjoy nature. <b>Aquascaping</b> is my favourite hobby and I volunteer regularly for the <a href="https://www.rzss.org.uk">Royal Zoological Society of Scotland (RZSS)</a> at the Edinburgh Zoo.

 <h2> Explore More </h2>

-Check out this page, it has some really interesting and updated readings on tech, finance and more!
+Check out this page, it has some really interesting and updated readings on tech, finance and more!<br>

 Look around my <a href="https://GregSom-MSc.github.io/research">projects</a>, something may come in handy.

-I hope you will discover some valuable and inspiring resources.
+I hope you will discover some valuable and inspiring resources.<br><br>

 <b>Don't hesitate to <a href="https://GregSom-MSc.github.io/contact">contact me or ask anything</a>.</b>